sophalHong/ovn-playground/README.md

   |   192.168.56.31    |         Geneve tunnels        |   192.168.56.32    |
   +--------------------+                               +--------------------+
 ```
+All is set! you are good to test...

 ### Verifying OVN cluster
 - SSH connect to all node and change to root user
   ```bash